fbpx

 If you need more information on building a wedding day timeline, you may also find these resources helpful which include a downloadable template: Planning Your Wedding Day Timeline and A Breakdown Of The Wedding Day

 In general, photographers will allow 30 mins for approximately 18 family photo combinations. (like the example shown above).
 For extended family photos, 30 more minutes should be added on.
-I personally like to adopt a relaxed approach even for classic portraits, so we leave room for playful kids or different fun photos in between.
+I like to adopt a relaxed approach even for classic portraits, so we leave room for playful kids or different fun photos in between.

 Family Photos On The wedding day